Madiun Affair: Return of Musso and reorganization of the FDR

-Towards revolt
+Toward revolt

 The FDR leaders made propaganda tours through Central and East Java.
 Its main purpose was to promote Musso's political ideas.
 Other PKI leaders remained in Jogjakarta to try to negotiate with PNI and Masjumi leaders to form a new cabinet, which would include FDR's representatives.
 The situation in the FDR was still chaotic even after the unification of several political forces.
 For instance, some members of the PKI and the Partai Sosialis in Bojonegoro opposed the decision made during the meeting on August 26 and 27, 1948.
 As a new structure, the FDR was technically not strong enough to confront any challenges from the outside.

 There were small clashes involving pro-Hatta military groups on the one side and pro-FDR armed groups on the other.
 After the murder of Colonel Sutarto, political development in Solo became more intense.
 The coming of the Siliwangi Division, which was "loyal to government and anti-leftist," was also one of the causes of political instability in Solo which was the base of the Senopati Division.
 FDR's power started to diminish after several cases of murdering and kidnapping of "leftist officers."
 Kreutzer provides examples of kidnapping and murdering cases in weeks before the Madiun Affair: "On September 1, two members of Solo's PKI were kidnapped and later interrogated about the activities and organization of PKI in Solo.
 On the same day, however, members of Pesindo kidnapped some pro-government leaders.
 They were accused of kidnapping PKI members.
 Six days later, on September 7, almost all officers and several lower-ranking soldiers of Commander Yadau's Tentara Laut Republik Indonesia (TLRI, Republican Navy) were kidnapped and brought to a base of Siliwangi Division, a pro-government military unit.
 On September 9, Suadi, Sutarto's successor as Commander of the Senopati Division, obtained official approval from Indonesian Army Commander Sudirman to investigate the murder and kidnapping of people in Yogyakarta and Solo.
 But shortly after the investigation had started, several officers, who were given orders to interrogate the suspects, were kidnapped, too.
 On September 13 in Blitar, south of Malang, government units arrested several Pesindo members."

 On September 16, Pesindo's headquarters was attacked.
 Solo, the second city of the Republic after Jogjakarta, became the scene of a complex conflict between the government and leftist groups during the first two weeks of September.

 Solo was now dominated by the pro-government rightists, which made Madiun the FDR's last important stronghold since Yogyakarta and Solo were controlled by the Indonesian Republic, and Surabaya was under Dutch control.
 However, anti-communist groups and the pro-Hatta government had already been infiltrating Madiun since early September.